How To Grow And Care For Perennial Geranium

 Water these plants the first few weeks when getting established.
 Otherwise, they don’t typically need supplemental watering unless it’s a lengthy drought.

-Perennial geraniums don’t mind the relentless heat and humidity in the Southeast.
-But they do need a winter chill period, so they grow best in zones 6 to 8 (USDA) in the South.
+Perennial geraniums don’t mind the relentless heat and humidity of the South, but they do appreciate partial afternoon shade.
+They also survive winters well and are hardy in Zones 4 to 8 (USDA) in the South.

 geranium